 Bomber Command Museum of Canada

-Here you’ll find a celebration of the important and rich aviation history of Alberta and Canada which you can explore up-close.
-There are a few interactive exhibits around the Bomber Command Museum which offer the experiences of flight simulation, crane operation, and a VR experience unlike any other: the 1943 Berlin Blitz takes you inside a WW2 aircraft on its way to Berlin before a raid.
-The experience is enhanced by authentic narration created by a BBC reporter who recorded his own experience in a 1943 Berlin raid.
+Here you’ll find a celebration of the important and rich aviation history of Alberta and Canada, which you can explore up close.
+There are a few interactive exhibits around the Bomber Command Museum that offer experiences such as flight simulation, crane operation, and a VR experience unlike any other: the 1943 Berlin Blitz takes you inside a WW2 aircraft on its way to Berlin before a raid.
+The experience is enhanced by authentic narration from a BBC reporter who recorded his own account of a 1943 Berlin raid.

 Historic Building Tours